TimN1987/Noughts-and-Crosses/README.md

 1. Increased familiarity with WinForms tools to create a finished application.
 2. Use of C# classes and methods to create reusable tools.
-3. Releasing an application with Visual Studio and pushing to GitHub.
+3. Releasing an application with Visual Studio and creating a repo on GitHub.

 ## Tech Stack: